FIVE THINGS I DISCOVERED

-Behind-the-scenes secretes worth reading
+Behind-the-scenes secrets worth reading

-I Michael Grossman of the EbookBakery.com
+I Michael Grossman of EbookBakery.com

 1. That pot of gold at the end of the rainbow...sometimes it’s a sinkhole.

-If you plan is to publish for riches, pan for gold instead.
+If you plan to publish for riches, pan for gold instead.
 Why?
-Print-on-demand paperbacks and EBooks mean publishing is democratic at last.
+Print-on-demand paperbacks and ebooks mean publishing is democratic at last.
 Yes, the digital revolution has wrenched the freedom to publish from the hands of big imprints.
 That means any author can bring a book to life now.
-It also means that the number of books for sale have increased geometrically.
+It also means that the number of books for sale have increased exponentially.
 The competition for readership is fierce.
 It’s tough to get noticed.
 It’s hard getting reviews.
 My point: if your writing goal is making money, think twice about how much time and money to invest.

 2. That said, some self-publishers are making money.

 If you are computer savvy and willing to market your book almost on a full-time basis, there’s an endless list of productive actions you can take to propel a good book up the sales charts.
 It can be done with marketing savvy and continuous, relentless efforts.
 You’ll use every gorilla marketing technique you’ve ever heard of, hone your social media skills, and also work the basics.